-3.3 Future directions for implementing modern coexistence theory
+3.4 Future directions for implementing modern coexistence theory

 In our view, there are at least two important new directions that work on species coexistence must go if Chesson’s modern coexistence theory is to become widely implemented.
 First, each of the empirical methods described in this review are focused on fluctuation-independent mechanisms.
 It is well-known that environmental fluctuations mediate species coexistence in some empirical systems (Caceres 1997, Jiang and Morin 2007) and any modern theory of coexistence is incomplete without them.
 There have been limited empirical studies that explicitly quantify the fluctuation dependent mechanisms, i.e. relative nonlinearities and storage effects (Angert et al. 2009, Letten et al. 2018, Stouffer et al. 2018).
 To also include fluctuation-dependent mechanisms of coexistence in Chesson’s framework, we need to expand the scope of the six methods reviewed here or even develop new empirical methods.
 Ellner et al. (2019) recently showed how fluctuation-dependent and fluctuation-independent mechanisms can be quantified through numerical simulation of mechanistic models (as opposed to the analytical solutions used in the methods based on Tilman’s and MacArthur’s CRM).
 This approach is not focused on estimating ND and RFD, but can be used to predict coexistence based on the mutual invasibility criterion and can decompose invasion growth rates to understand the impacts of environmental fluctuations and even species’ traits.
-Importantly, the approach by Ellner et al. can accommodate non-competitive interactions such as facilitation, which are difficult to reconcile with Chesson’s original derivation using the Lotka-Volterra model (Bimler et al. 2018).
-However, despite its versatility compared to the other two mechanistic methods, the approach used by Ellner et al. requires a parameterized mechanistic model of intraspecific and interspecific interactions, so it has the same limitations as the mechanistic methods described here.